-Once the cancer invades the lymph system or enters the bloodstream, there is a chance it may spread throughout the chest cavity and to distant organs, making it much more difficult to treat.
+Once the cancer invades the lymph system or enters the bloodstream, there is a chance that it may spread throughout the chest cavity and to distant organs.
+This makes it much more difficult to treat.

-There is no formal staging system for peritoneal mesothelioma, the second-most-common form of the four types of mesothelioma.
+There is no formal staging system for peritoneal mesothelioma, the second-most-common form of mesothelioma.
 If a doctor refers to peritoneal mesothelioma as stage 3, it usually means tumors have spread throughout the lining of the abdomen and to nearby lymph nodes.